apigee/apigee-android-sdk/samples/Readme.md

 The sample apps in this directory are intended to show basic usage of some of the major features of App Services using the Apigee Android SDK.
 By default, all of the sample apps are set up to use the unsecured 'sandbox' application that was created for you when you created your Apigee account.

 ##Included Samples Apps
+* **assets** - An app that shows you how to attach image assets to entities and also shows how they can be downloaded and used.
 * **books** - A 'list' app that lets the user create, retrieve and perform geolocation queries on a list of books.
 This sample also makes use of jQuery and jQuery mobile.
 * **collections** - An app that shows you how to perform basic CRUD operations on collections in your account.
 * **entities** - An app that shows you how to perform basic CRUD operations on entities in your account.